 Photo Gallery – Deck 8

 Norwegian Encore has a modern photo gallery where photos are shown on screens.
 If you have photos taken of you when on board this will be linked to your cruise card and you’ll be able to see them when you get to the photo gallery.

 On many older ships and other cruise lines, the photos are physically printer and you have to look through them to recognise yourself.
 I do quite like looking at other peoples photos but this gallery style is much more efficient.
 There are also gifts and gadgets to buy if you wish.

 Theatre – Deck 7

 One of my favourite things about Norwegian is the theatre shows that are put on daily.
-On big ships like Norwegian Encore you’ll find a broadway style production and other shows perfomed throughout your cruise.
+On big ships like Norwegian Encore, you’ll find a broadway-style production and other shows performed throughout your cruise.

 Due to the size of the ship the shows are repeated on multiple nights.
 This means that you won’t be able to go to the theatre to see a different show every night which is something that I usually like to do.
 That said, that’s the price you have to pay to see popular shows like Kinky Boots or Priscilla Queen of The Desert.

 It’s worth noting that all shows here are included in your cruise fare but you do have to book a space ahead of time to see the shows.
 This can be done on the Norwegian Cruise Line app, on your TV in your cabin or at the theatre desk.
 I’d strongly advise that as soon as you step onboard a Norwegian Cruise Line ship that you book your entertainment for the week.
 You can cancel if you would like to but some shows fill up FAST and it would be a shame to miss out.